Mexico-Based Aspiria Chooses Percent for Competitively-Priced Capital

 Our partnership with Aspiria was about taking on this challenge.
 Percent successfully closed on the inaugural offering of a short-term note program (STNP), benefiting both Aspiria and our note investors.
 This Series 4-A note closed on September 6, 2019 and raised $500,000, providing our retail investors with private credit exposure that would otherwise be unavailable to them and enabling Aspiria to make additional loans.

-These are the hallmark benefits we deliver to our deserving originator partners, whether they are located in other EM countries, the United States, or elsewhere.
+These are the hallmark benefits we deliver to our deserving borrower partners, whether they are located in other EM countries, the United States, or elsewhere.

-Hypothetical Note Program for an EM Based Originator Partner
+Hypothetical Note Program for an EM Based Borrower Partner

 Globalizing Investors’ Portfolios